RitchieLab/GWAS-QC/README.md

 >     1    rs2905036    C    T      0.03063     5746
 > ```

-* Then, Compare variants to TOPMED panel
+* Then, compare variants to TOPMED panel
 	- The perl script is created by the Wayner Tools group: https://www.well.ox.ac.uk/~wrayner/tools/
 	- Make sure you've downloaded the following file: HRC-1000G-check-bim-v4.3.0.zip
 	- Unzip and add the HRC-1000G-check-bim.pl script to your preImputation directory